jofmi/agentpy/docs/overview.rst

     DataDict {
     'log': Dictionary with 5 keys
     'parameters':
-        'fixed': Dictionary with 1 key
+        'constants': Dictionary with 1 key
-        'varied': DataFrame with 2 variables and 25 rows 'measures': DataFrame with 1 variable and 50 rows 'variables':
+        'sample': DataFrame with 2 variables and 25 rows 'variables':
-        'MyAgentType': DataFrame with 1 variable and 10500 rows }
+        'MyAgent': DataFrame with 1 variable and 10500 rows 'reporters': DataFrame with 1 variable and 50 rows }

 The output can contain the following categories of data: